rindangchi/Python-Practice/EDA Superstore/README.md

 <br>

-- The data set contains 9993 rows and 113 columns.
+- The data set contains 9993 rows and 13 columns.
 And there is no null values for all variables or columns.
-- The data set contains 13 columns, which includes both categorical and continous variables.
+- The data set contains 13 columns, which includes both categorical and numerical variables.
-- The categorical variables are indicated with Object data type and the continous variable is indicated with the int64 data type.
+- The categorical variables are indicated with Object data type and the numerical variable is indicated with the int64 data type.
-- There is no null values in the data set.

 #### Understanding the given variables
 Variables stated in the datasest is divided into two categories, there are continous and categorical variables.